 What are the benefits of a Lifetime account?

-Lifetime account holders also get the top-tier paid plan for all future Proton products, including Proton Calendar, Proton Drive, and all other products we introduce in the future.
+Lifetime account holders also get the top-tier paid plan for all future Proton products, including Proton Calendar(new window), Proton Drive(new window), and all other products we introduce in the future.
 Lifetime users are also the first to get access to Proton services before they are released to the public.

 Lifetime accounts are transferable and can be resold to other users.
 Because Lifetime accounts are so rare, Lifetime accounts have typically sold for over $10,000 in recent years.